lambdamikel/LambdaSpeak/README.md

 #### License: GPL 3
 #### Hompage: [Author's Homepage](https://www.michael-wessel.info/)

+### News

+I have decided to publish [the WinAVR C sources for LambdaSpeak 1.95 and LambdaSpeak 1.99](src/atmega644-20pu/).
+The  [main C firmware file](src/atmega644-20pu/lambdaspeak.c) is shared among LambdaSpeak 1.95, LambdaSpeak 1.99, and LambdaSpeak 3, so please make sure to have `#define LS195` or `#define LS199` enabled.

 ### Introduction

 **NOTE - This project is obsolete.
 Please refer to [the successor project, LambdaSpeak 3](https://github.com/lambdamikel/LambdaSpeak3)**